MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/manage-shifts-permissions-frontline-managers.md

 |Manage schedule groups|Add, rename, and delete schedule groups.|✔️|
 |Manage schedule group membership|Add and remove team members from schedule groups.||

-&sup1;These three capabilities are managed together through the `CanModifyShiftRequestsCapabilities` parameter.
+&sup1;You manage these three capabilities through the `CanModifyShiftRequestsCapabilities` parameter.

 You can also use the [Create or replace schedule](/graph/api/team-put-schedule?view=graph-rest-1.0) API to define Shifts settings and the [Create schedulingGroup](/graph/api/schedule-post-schedulinggroups?view=graph-rest-1.0) API to manage schedule groups and membership.